ibm-cloud-docs/mqcloud/mqoc_jms_tls.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Enabling TLS between a Client and a Queue Manager
+# Enabling TLS between a client and a queue manager
 {: #mqoc_jms_tls}

 This guide details how to enable standard and mutual TLS authentication between a queue manager and a client application.
 This will allow messages to be sent and received securely over the network.